 A version of the document entitled ‘Commercial Product Assurance Security Characteristic Smart Metering – HAN Connected Auxiliary Load Control Switch’ that is identified in the Smart Energy Code as being relevant to the GBCS.

+Commercial Product Assurance Security Characteristic Standalone Auxiliary Proportional Controller

+A version of the document entitled ‘Commercial Product Assurance Security Characteristic Standalone Auxiliary Proportional Controller’ that is identified in the Smart Energy Code as being relevant to the GBCS.

 Communications Hub Date and Time

 The CHF Date and Time as described at section 4 in the Communications Hub Technical Specifications.